CORE SCIENTIFIC : AND ITS AFFILIATED DEBTORS - Form 8-K

 26

-Unsecured Claims; [and (xv) any form Registration Rights Agreement, if applicable,] each of which shall be in form and substance acceptable to the Debtors and Required Consenting Creditors (subject to the parties' rights and obligations under the RSA); provided, that through the Effective Date, the Debtors, with the consent of the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA), shall have the right to amend the Plan Supplement and any schedules, exhibits, or amendments thereto, in accordance with the terms of the Plan and the RSA; provided, further, that the New Corporate Governance Documents of Reorganized Parent, the New Warrants Agreement, the Rights Offering Procedures, [the form Registration Rights Agreement, if applicable] and related documents shall also be in form and substance otherwise acceptable to the Equity Committee, and the New Secured Convertible Notes Documents shall also be in form and substance otherwise reasonably acceptable to the Equity Committee (subject to the parties' rights and obligations under the RSA; and provided, further, that the New Miner Equipment Lender Debt Documents shall be, in each case, in form and substance reasonably acceptable to the Settling Miner Equipment Lenders.
+Unsecured Claims; and (xv) any form Registration Rights Agreement, if applicable, each of which shall be in form and substance acceptable to the Debtors and Required Consenting Creditors (subject to the parties' rights and obligations under the RSA); provided, that through the Effective Date, the Debtors, with the consent of the Requisite Consenting Creditors (subject to the parties' rights and obligations under the RSA), shall have the right to amend the Plan Supplement and any schedules, exhibits, or amendments thereto, in accordance with the terms of the Plan and the RSA; provided, further, that the New Corporate Governance Documents of Reorganized Parent, the New Warrants Agreement, the form Registration Rights Agreement, if applicable and related documents shall also be in form and substance acceptable to the Equity Committee, and the New Secured Convertible Notes Documents shall also be in form and substance reasonably acceptable to the Equity Committee (subject to the parties' rights and obligations under the RSA; and provided, further, that the New Miner Equipment Lender Debt Documents shall be, in each case, in form and substance reasonably acceptable to the Settling Miner Equipment Lenders.

 1.236"Plan Value" means the value of a New Common Interest as of the Effective Date taking into account Enterprise Value, total debt issued by the Reorganized Debtors under the Plan, and the total number of New Common Interests issued under the Plan to Holders of Allowed Claims and Existing Common Interests in Classes 1, 2, 3, 8, 11, and 12 (but not including New Common Interests issued upon conversion, if any, of the New Secured Convertible Notes) or deemed issued pursuant to sections 5.20(b) and 5.20(c) hereof; provided, however, Plan Value shall not take into account any New Common Interests issued under the Management Incentive Plan or issued upon exercise of the New Warrants, or any later issuance not specifically contemplated by the Plan.